sauceress/CleaningData4/CodeBook.md

 ## CodeBook
-This document describes the variable definition used in <b>run_analysis.R</b> script to generates the tidy data (Tidy.txt).
+This document describes the variable definition used in <b>run_analysis.R</b> script to generates the tidy data (Tidy.csv).

 ## Data
 The data linked to from the course website represent data collected from the accelerometers from the Samsung Galaxy S smartphone.